bitmovin/bitmovin-player-webos-demo/README.md

 # bitmovin-player-webos-demo
-This repository contains a sample app that used the Bitmovin HTML5 Player (version 8) on LG webOS.
+This repository contains a sample app that uses the Bitmovin HTML5 Player (version 8) on LG webOS.
 Project structure:

 | File/Folder      | Description                                                                                                                                |
 |------------------|--------------------------------------------------------------------------------------------------------------------------------------------|